Docs

 Receive query batches with the Apollo Router

-Learn about query batching and how to configure the Apollo to receive query batches.
+Learn about batching and how to configure the to receive query batches.

 About query batching

 Modern applications often require several requests to render a single page.
 This is usually the result of a component-based architecture where individual micro-frontends (MFE) make requests separately to fetch data relevant to them.
 Not only does this cause a performance overhead—different components may be requesting the same data—it can also cause a consistency issue.
-To combat this, MFE-based UIs batch multiple client s, issued close together, into a single HTTP request.
-This is supported in Apollo Client and Apollo Server.
+To combat this, MFE-based UIs batch multiple client , issued close together, into a single HTTP request.
+This is supported in and .

-The Apollo supports client query batching.
-If you’re using Apollo Client, you can leverage the built-in support for batching to reduce the number of individual s sent to the router.
+If you’re using Apollo Client, you can leverage the built-in support for batching to reduce the number of individual operations sent to the router.

-The Apollo must be configured to receive query batches, otherwise it rejects them.
-When processing a batch, the router deserializes and processes each of a batch independently, and it responds to the client only after all operations of the batch have been completed.
+The Apollo Router must be configured to receive query batches, otherwise it rejects them.
+When processing a batch, the router deserializes and processes each of a batch independently.
+It responds to the client only after all operations of the batch have been completed.
 Each operation executes concurrently with respect to other operations in the batch.

-Both the Apollo and client need to be configured to support query batching.
+Both the Apollo Router and client need to be configured to support query batching.

 Configure router

-By default, receiving client query batches is not enabled in the Apollo .
+By default, receiving client query batches is not enabled in the Apollo Router.

-To enable query batching, set the following s in your router.yaml configuration file:
+To enable query batching, set the following in your router.yaml configuration file:

 router.yaml